You may recognise some of them:

 At the end of that eventful year the band was approached by a film company to take part in a film being made in Sheffield about the plight of redundant former steelworkers.
 A ‘steelworks’ brass band was featured in many of the scenes.
 There was little indication in the long hours spent waiting around on those less than glamorous film locations what a major success The Full Monty would be or that in the long term the surrounding publicity would ultimately be the saviour of the band.

 Unfortunately it was shortly after this extremely busy year that the band began to decline.
-There were a number of reasons for this: the pressures and commitment of competing and running a band at the highest level, changing working patterns and poaching from other bands.
-But in short, too many players left in too short a period, morale was low and the band was unable to recover.
-An announcement from the steelworks that, due to a change in ownership, they would no longer be sponsoring the band was simply the final nail in the coffin.
+There were a number of reasons for this: the pressures and commitment of competing and running a band at the highest level, changing working patterns and poaching from other bands, but in short, too many players left in too short a period, morale was low and the band was unable to recover.
+An announcement from the steelworks that due to a change in ownership they would no longer be sponsoring the band was simply the final nail in the coffin.
 Early in 1997, down to around half a dozen players, Stocksbridge effectively folded.
-Three or four players clung on however.
-With a view to discussing a possible merger they began rehearsing with the nearby Barnsley Building Society Band keeping the spirit, at least, alive and with the intention of one day resurrecting the band.
+Three or four players clung on however with the intention of one day resurrecting the band.